 The post Sharpeville section features eight poems from the likes of poets such as Mandla Langa, Pascal Gwala, and Wally Serote.
 These are all more modern poets in the sense that their period of heightened impact and prominence includes the late seventies and eighties and, for some activists, extends to the present.
 They, together with poets like James Matthews (referred to in the media as the ‘dissident poet’), and Denis Brutus, took the fight to the enemy in strident words, with Matthews’ poetry being routinely banned.

-Words from these poets helped lay the basis for both the growing mass resistance of the eighties; remained a continued inspiration well into the early nineties and beyond, and; informed the resurgence in literature as articulated in the formation of COSAW (the Congress of South African Writers) with its strong grassroots work, publishing house, widened access for new voices and clear activist stance.
+Words from these poets helped lay the basis for both the growing mass resistance of the eighties; remained a continued inspiration well into the early nineties and beyond, and; informed the resurgence in literature as articulated in the formation of COSAW (the Congress of South African Writers) with its strong grassroots work, publishing house, widened access for new voices and a clear activist stance.

 Mandla Langa and Wally Serote’s poems identify and highlight the spirit of defiance in small actions.
 The message from these poems to the oppressor was clear: You control me, but you cannot control my response.
 Poems such as these contributed to a new consciousness, a new defiance, signaling clearly the end of compliance, fear and acquiescence.